 4. LeBlanc, C. J., Horohov, D. W., Bauer, J. E., Hosgood, G., & Mauldin, G. E. (2008).
 Effects of dietary supplementation with fish oil on in vivo production of inflammatory mediators in clinically normal dogs.
 American journal of veterinary research, 69(4), 486-493.
 Retrieved from http://avmajournals.avma.org/doi/abs/10.2460/ajvr.69.4.486

 5. Bauer, J. E. (2011).
 Dietary Fats and Canine Skin and Hair Coat.
-Retrieved from http://www.nutro.com/pet-care-professionals/veterinarians/nutro-dietary-fats-for-canine-skin-and-coat.pdf Marvelous Products offers a 60 day, no questions asked return policy on all of our products.
+Retrieved from http://www.nutro.com/pet-care-professionals/veterinarians/nutro-dietary-fats-for-canine-skin-and-coat.pdf We offer a 60 day, no questions asked, return policy on our products.
 We can offer this because we have a less than a 1% rate of return.
-If you need to return an order, you can do so by logging into your account and clicking on the return link.
+Need to return an order?
+You can do so by logging into your account and clicking on the return link.

 Home Products Short Description

-Each chew provides the correct ratio of EFAs to help keep your dog's hair, skin, and coat shiny and healthy.
+Each chew has the correct ratio of EFAs.
+These help keep your dog's hair, skin, and coat shiny and healthy.

 Benecoat® fish oil for dogs provides EPA and DHA from fish and krill oil.

-It also has Zinc Picolinate, MSM, Hydrolyzed Collagen and Linoleic acid (LA) from Safflower Oil.
+It also has Zinc, MSM, Collagen and Linoleic acids (LA).

-Learn how these vitamins treat allergies, dry and itchy skin and give your dog a shiny coat.
+Learn how they fight allergies, dry and itchy skin and give your dog a shiny coat.
 Have your dog look as healthy as the day you brought him home!

 60 Soft Chews